-PART THREE SITES 3.
+PART THREE: SITES

 INTRODUCTION TO SITES

 It is important to ensure that planned growth, as redevelopment proposals of key opportunity sites come forward, are designed to take proper account of the area's particular character, assets and opportunities.
 Area-wide characterisation analysis has been undertaken in the preceding sections of this report and this analysis underpins a range of studies to test the development capacities of a number of small and larger sites across the East of the Borough AAP area.
+Note that as this study has progressed, the areas relevant for the capacity study for the two housing estates has been refined as shown on the plan opposite.